 An accurate and clear sound profile with a sleek and professional design.
 Super comfortable and well-constructed.

-Mastering headphones need to get a lot right.
+The best reference headphones need to get a lot right.
 High comfort levels, accurate sound, and durability to survive years of use.
-Below we take a closer look at the best headphones for mixing and mastering.
+Below, we take a closer look at the best headphones for mixing and mastering.

 AKG K371 Review